Homestead National Historical Park: Palmer-Epard Cabin

 In 1867, George W. Palmer built the Palmer-Epard Cabin from mixed hardwoods about 14 mile northeast of the park.
 It measures 14 x 16 feet and is representative of the local construction style.
 Palmer lived in the cabin with his wife and ten children.
 Between 1875 and 1880, a 10 x 12 foot lean-to was added to the rear of the cabin, and the Palmers continued to live in it until 1895, when it was sold to nephews Eugene Mumford and William Foreman.
 A few years later, the farm was sold to Lawrence and Ida Mumford Epard, who lived in the cabin for nearly 40 years.
 The cabin was donated to the park in 1950 and has been moved and restored several times in intervening years.

 Freeman School

 The Freeman School, built of foot-thick red brick with carved limestone lintels, was the longest continuously used one-room school in Nebraska (1872–1967).
 The school also served as a Lutheran church, a polling place for Blakely Township, and a community center for debates, clubs, and box socials.
 The National Park Service restored the school to appear as it did during the 1870s.

 The Freeman School was the focus of an early, influential judicial decision regarding separation of church and state.
 In 1899, Daniel Freeman sued the school board after a teacher, Edith Beecher, refused to stop praying, reading the Bible, and singing gospel songs in her classroom.
 In Freeman v.
 Scheve, et al. (1902), the Nebraska Supreme Court ruled that Beecher's activities violated provisions of the Nebraska constitution.

+Farm equipment displays

+Old farm equipment can be viewed at the education center and near the Palmer-Epard Cabin, including planters, reapers, mowers and hay stackers, to name a few.
+Some of the old equipment is accompanied by videos of how it was used.
+Other displays show the progression of mechanization; e.g. from hand-broadcasting wheat, to a hurdy-gurdy, to an early seed drill.